ghimire-aayush/The-Start/SQL.md

 # SQL Exercises - DVD Rental Database

 After taking the Database course, I decided to apply some of the concepts I learned, particularly on the practical side.
 This exercise showcases my current familiarity with PostgreSQL query formulation.
-While not a full-fledged project, it demonstrates basic proficiency in data loading and formulating simple SQL queries.
+While this is not a full-fledged project, it demonstrates basic proficiency in data loading and formulating simple SQL queries.

 ## Dataset Information